darinz/DL/12_CV/07_3d_vision.md

 # 3D Vision

+> **Key Insight:** 3D vision enables machines to perceive, reconstruct, and reason about the three-dimensional world, powering robotics, AR/VR, autonomous vehicles, and more.

 ## 1. Overview

 3D vision involves understanding and processing three-dimensional data, including point clouds, meshes, and volumetric representations.
 This field is crucial for robotics, autonomous vehicles, augmented reality, and computer graphics.